ajs/perl6-Math-Sequences/README.md

   * `@AXXXXXX` - All of the core OEIS sequences from http://oeis.org/wiki/Index_to_OEIS:_Section_Cor
   * `%oeis-core` - A mapping of English names to sequences (e.g. `%oeis-core<primes>`)
-  * OEIS - A function that returns the sequence for a given name, but can also search for sequences (`:search` flag) whose names start with the given string, in which case a hash of name/sequence pairs is returned.
+  * `OEIS` - A function that returns the sequence for a given name, but can also search for sequences (`:search` flag) whose names start with the given string, in which case a hash of name/sequence pairs is returned.
+Names can be the `%oeis-core` aliases or the OEIS key such as `A000001`.
 * `Math::Sequences::Real` - Real sequences
   * `class Reals` - generic Real number sequences class
   * `ℝ` - The reals as a range